Illinois Army National Guard

 The Illinois Army National Guard is a component of the United States Army and the United States National Guard.
 With the Illinois Air National Guard it forms the Illinois National Guard.
 National coordination of various state National Guard units are maintained through the National Guard Bureau.
 The Illinois Army National Guard is composed of approximately 10,000 soldiers.

 Illinois Army National Guard units are trained and equipped as part of the United States Army.
-The same ranks and insignia are used (see United States Army enlisted rank insignia and United States Army officer rank insignia).
+The same ranks and insignia are used.
 National Guardsmen are eligible to receive all United States military awards.
 The Illinois Guard also bestows a number of state awards for local services rendered in or to the state of Illinois.